PabloHdzVizcarra/my-files-api/README.md

 This API is start following the idea of the book Designing Web Apis.

-The idea of this project is make an application with which any developer can make a UI application for handle the files storage.
+The idea of this project is make an application with which any developer can make a UI application for handle the file's storage.

 ## Run Project